iks-gmbh-tools/MOGLiCodeCreator/readme.md

 Current version: **1.3.0**

 **Changes to 1.2.0**
-- ModelBasedFilestructureGenerator introduced to generate whole folders containing files and subfolders
+- New Feature: VelocityModelBasedTreeBuilder introduced to generate whole file trees (folders containing files and subfolders)
+- New Feature: ConditionalMetaInfoValidator allows is-false-conditions
+- New Feature: generator property "skipGeneration" introduced
+- New Feature: TemplateStringUtil has additional methods available
+- New Feature: For each artefact, more than one valid model can be defined (improved reusability)
 - responsibility for throwing metainfo validation exception moved from model provider to generators
-- generator property "skipGeneration" introduced
-- TemplateStringUtils has additional methods available
 - Error messages improved
 - help files corrected
+- MetaInfoValidation bugfixes

 **Changes to 1.1.0**
 - New Feature: More than one main template possible for the VelocityModelBasedInserter